-The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2012 First Quarter Project Progress and Financial Update for the San Francisco Bay Area Toll Bridge Seismic Retrofit and Regional Measure 1 Programs, prepared pursuant to California Streets and Highways Code Section 30952.
+The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2012 Second Quarter Project Progress and Financial Update for the San Francisco Bay Area Toll Bridge Seismic Retrofit and Regional Measure 1 Programs, prepared pursuant to California Streets and Highways Code Section 30952.

 The TBPOC is tasked to perform project oversight and control over the Toll Bridge Seismic Retrofit Program (TBSRP) and comprises the Director of the California Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
-This first quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through March 31, 2012, with more recent accomplishments and actions addressed in this letter.
+This second quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through June 30, 2012, with more recent accomplishments and actions addressed in this letter.

-On the new eastern span of the San Francisco-Oakland Bay Bridge, the last of 137 cable strands for the Self-Anchored Suspension (SAS) span were hauled into place on April 5, 2012, ahead of schedule.
-The contractor is now moving onto cable compaction operations to minimize any voids in the single main cable.
+On the new eastern span of the San Francisco-Oakland Bay Bridge, the contractor is in the process of completing all work necessary to enable the start of load transfer at the end of August.
+Load transfer will lift the load of the roadway deck off its temporary falsework supports and onto the main cable.
+This phase of work is one of the last remaining structural challenges before opening the bridge to traffic.
 Work is also proceeding on schedule on the Yerba Buena Island and Oakland sides of the new bridge.
 The project remains on schedule for a Labor Day 2013 Seismic Safety Opening.

-In response to media reports calling into question foundation testing results and the safety of the new eastern span, particularly its signature element, the SAS main tower, the TBPOC commissioned the Seismic Safety Peer Review

-Panel in November 2011 to review records and answer questions regarding the design, quality assurance and safety of the tower foundation.
+In response to media reports calling into question foundation testing results and the safety of the new eastern span - particularly its signature element, the SAS main tower - the TBPOC commissioned the Seismic Safety Peer Review Panel in November 2011 to review records and answer questions regarding the design, quality assurance and safety of the tower foundation.
 The evaluation, which covered construction methods, equipment and quality testing related to the foundation of the main tower for the SAS portion of the new east span, concluded that no data falsifications occurred at the tower foundations and that the structure is safe.
-The Federal Highway Administration came to a similar conclusion after analyzing SAS foundation test data from a previous investigation.
+The Federal Highway Administration came to a similar conclusion after analyzing the SAS foundation test data from a previous investigation.
+Further, Caltrans has reviewed 35,252 unique data files, which represents 23,738 individual gamma-gamma tests to further assure the public.
+This process will conclude in the fall when Caltrans publishes a final public report.